rv2442/Cloudbased_filestorage/README.md

 SCloud is a cloud storage system where you can store data and share it to any user connected to it.
 You can also have 2 factor authentication to protect your data by face recognition.
-This project was built in Microsoft Visual Studio Code by using C#(ASP.NET) and Javascript.
+This project was built in Microsoft Visual Studio Code by using C#(ASP.NET), Javascript and Python(Face Recognition).